Sign In Get Started

 like a professional.

-Research logs, Evidence Explained citations, GPS source quality ratings, and a searchable document vault — everything you need to practice rigorous, defensible genealogy.
+Research logs with result tracking, Evidence Explained–style citations, a database search log to track research exhaustion per person, and a searchable document vault — everything you need to practice rigorous, defensible genealogy.

 Research Log